-The pictures were leaked to the press and first revealed to the world in May 2004.
-Images showed Iraqis with bags over their heads, beaten, set upon by dogs and forced into sexually humiliating acts.
+AMY GOODMAN: As the United States enters the fifth year of the occupation of Iraq, some of the most enduring images of the war remain the vivid photographs of U.S. soldiers torturing Iraqi prisoners at Abu Ghraib.
+The pictures were leaked to the press and first revealed to the world in May of 2004.
+Images showed Iraqis with bags over their heads, beaten, set upon by dogs, forced into sexually humiliating acts.
 The Bush administration tried to paint the scandal as an isolated incident committed by rogue soldiers.
-But who is really to blame for the abuses at Abu Ghraib?
+But who’s really to blame for the abuses at Abu Ghraib?
 The answer may lie in a landmark study conducted more than three decades ago.

-AMY GOODMAN: Professor Zimbardo joins us today from the firehouse studio in New York.
-He is Professor Emeritus of psychology at Stanford University where he’s taught for the last half century.
+Professor Philip Zimbardo has just written a new book that for the first time tells the full story of the famed Stanford prison experiment.
+It’s called The Lucifer Effect: Understanding How Good People Turn Evil.
+Professor Zimbardo joins us today from the firehouse studio in New York.
+He’s professor emeritus of psychology at Stanford University, where he’s taught for the last half-century.
 He delivered his final lecture there earlier this month.
-Professor Zimbardo also recently served as President of the American Psychological Association and is now Director of the new center for Interdisciplinary Policy Education and Research on Terrorism.
-We welcome you to Democracy Now!
-Professor Zimbardo.
+Professor Zimbardo also recently served as president of the American Psychological Association and is now director of the new Center for Interdisciplinary Policy Education and Research on Terrorism.

 AMY GOODMAN: Well, why don’t you begin by just explaining, setting the stage for us, how did this experiment begin?